-The best DIY mini split heat pump options for 2026 are Zone Air DIY Systems and MrCool — the two brands that combine a true pre-charged line set with warranty coverage that survives a homeowner install, letting you bypass expensive HVAC company quotes and install your own high-efficiency heat pump.
+Zone Air DIY Systems and MrCool are the two brands that combine a truly pre-charged line set with warranty coverage that survives a homeowner install, letting you bypass expensive HVAC company quotes and install your own high-efficiency heat pump.
 After evaluating efficiency ratings, pre-charged line set technology, cold-climate performance, warranty protections, and total installed cost, Zone Air DIY Systems stands out as the top-ranked system this year.

-The short answer: Zone Air DIY Systems leads the 2026 rankings with 24 SEER2 efficiency, Energy Star and cold-climate certifications, pre-charged linesets that require no special tools, a 5-year warranty, and an industry-rare 45-day satisfaction guarantee.
+Zone Air DIY Systems leads the 2026 rankings with 24 SEER2 efficiency, Energy Star and cold-climate certifications, pre-charged linesets that require no special tools, a 5-year warranty, and a 30-day return policy.
 DIY mini splits can save $3,000 to $5,000 on installation costs compared to professional HVAC installation, which can cost thousands of dollars.
+See our full roundup of the best DIY mini splits for quick picks by room size.

 Understanding DIY Mini Split Heat Pumps